nhwoo97/travelDex/README.md

 # yelpCamp

-A website that is akin to Yelp with campgrounds
+A website that is akin to Yelp with campgrounds created server side